trouch/CreawsomeMod/README.md

 ### MacOS
 Extract the zip file somewhere on your computer.
 Go to your `Applications` folder, select `Ultimaker Cura.app`, right-click or ctrl-click on it and select _Show Package Content_.
-Navigate through the folders to find the `ressources` one and rename it for backup purpose.
+Navigate through the folders to find the `resources` one and rename it for backup purpose.
 Copy and past the `resources` folder from the zip file to modify your Cura installation.
 To revert, simply delete the new folder and rename back the old one.

 ![mac os folders](https://github.com/trouch/CreawsomeMod/raw/master/doc/img/macos.png)